 This program turns its focus onto the era of the gold rush, California statehood, and the birth of the reservation systems.
 The desire for Indian lands, anti Indian laws and Indian massacres are discussed.

-Historians and Native Indians talk about the reservation system and the various manners in which California Indians fought to maintain and remain within their ancestral lands.
-Broken treaties, the Modoc Wars, and the perseverance of the Serrano Indians are discussed.
+Historians and Native Americans discuss the reservation system and how California Indians struggled to preserve their ancestral lands.
+Broken treaties, the Modoc Wars, and the resilience of the Serrano Indians are highlighted.

 The various ways in which California's indigenous people were assimilated into American society are covered.
 Indian boarding schools, military service and the Indian extermination policies are presented and discussed.

-Indian people from throughout California discuss the importance of maintaining their unique cultures to preserve this knowledge for future generations.
+Indian communities across California emphasize the importance of preserving their unique cultures to pass down this knowledge to future generations.

 Begins the story arc that follows the Serrano people from their creation story which begins in Marra (near 29 Palms) and the top of the San Bernardino Mountains fo their ultimate settlement on the San Manuel Reservation.
 Jerry Paresa narrates.